 Pushing back on player requests for punishment

 The other interesting thought comes from Alex Porter at the University of Essex in England.
-In Chuck’s post he talks about the challenge of overcoming player expectations of punishment.
+In Chuck’s post he talked about the challenge of overcoming player expectations of punishment.
 Sometimes they even actively push for it.
 This is funny because, of course, no one actually wants to be punished.
 They see it as holding them accountable, though.

 Anyway, in a conversation I had on this topic with Alex he said the following about an exchange with one of his teams.